 If you or your child have been bitten, do not hesitate to seek legal counsel.
 You may even be able to seek compensation if your pet was attacked by a dog.
 The majority of dog bite claims are paid by homeowners’ insurance policies, which often cover such attacks.
 In fact, the insurance industry pays out more than $1 billion for dog bite claims each year.

-Contact Martinian & Associates Inc. today for a FREE consultation!
+Contact Martinian Lawyers Los Angeles Dog Bite Attorneys today for a FREE consultation!